 Hardware Features Used by DMDX:

-cards into a machine (or one AGP and one PCI) and one can be used one for an experimenter's
+monitors into a lot of PCs these days and one (the primary display) can be used one for an experimenter's

-display and the other for a subjects display, however you will have to have Windows
+display and the other for a subjects display.

 much trouble, while mice behave a bit better than standard keyboards joysticks

 are an excellent alternative to installing a PIO-12 (as long as you don't want

 The reason I include such information is not that